Reconquête: Launch

 Éric Zemmour formally announced his candidacy for the presidency on 30 November 2021 through a video posted on YouTube.
 It was seen by over 2.6 million viewers in three days.

 Reconquête was launched on 5 December 2021; at the founding rally held in Villepinte, Zemmour proposed a "reconquest of the greatest country in the world" in front of 15,000 people.
-The party's name is direct reference to the Spanish Reconquista.
+The party's name is direct reference to the Iberian Reconquista.
 Zemmour and Reconquête's campaign directors for the upcoming elections were announced as Court of Audit magistrate Sarah Knafo and former French Army major general Bertrand de La Chesnais.
 Reconquête's youth wing, Génération Z, which had been established to mobilise the youth around a possible presidential candidacy of Zemmour, entered the party structure ex post.

 In December 2021, Joachim Son-Forget, elected to the National Assembly in 2017 for French residents overseas as a La République En Marche! candidate, was the first MP to support Zemmour.
 Former presidential candidate Philippe de Villiers also announced his support for Zemmour and the party.
 Zemmour made claims to the media of 40,000 members within days, 60,000 a few days later.
 In February 2022, Reconquête officially welcomed its 100,000th member.

 In January 2022, the party gained its second member of the National Assembly as Guillaume Peltier, previously elected as a member of The Republicans, as well as two Members of the European Parliament (MEPs) when Jérôme Rivière and Gilbert Collard from the National Rally defected to the party.
 Rivière had presided over the French delegation to the Identity and Democracy group in the European Parliament until he joined Reconquête.
 In early February 2022, the party gained a third MEP when Maxette Grisoni-Pirbakas defected from the National Rally, while MEP Nicolas Bay joined in mid-February.
 Stéphane Ravier became the party's first Senator after he left the National Rally in mid-February 2022, whilst Sébastien Meurant became the second Senator in March 2022.
 In May 2022 Myriane Houplain became the partys second MP.

 Other notable people who have been involved around Zemmour's candidacy include former MPs Marion Maréchal, Christine Boutin, Nicolas Dhuicq, Jean-Frédéric Poisson and Jacques Bompard, as well as former MEPs Jean-Yves Le Gallou, Paul-Marie Coûteaux and Bruno Mégret.